 In the new Properties window, check General > File system and you’ll see what type of file system your flash drive is currently with.
 Note: since I’ve formatted my Lexar drive on my Mac, now it shows exFAT.

-Important: make sure you have at least one backup of all the data stored on the device before you proceed.
-Because the process of reformatting a disk drive will very likely erase all content and make recovery impossible.
-See this USB drive recovery guide for more information.
+Important Note: make sure you have at least one backup of all the data stored on the USB before you proceed.
+Because reformatting a disk drive will erase all content and make recovery almost impossible.

-Also, since I don’t know whether you are on a PC or Mac to perform this operation.
-I'm here to break down this guide into two parts.
-The first part is for Mac users, the second part is for PC users (Windows 10 based).
-In no particular order.
+Since I don’t know whether you are on a PC or Mac, I’ll break down this guide into two parts.
+The first part is for Mac users, and the second part is for PC users.

 Step 1: Open Disk Utility.
-The quickest way is search on Spotlight and click the result under “TOP HIT".
+The quickest way is to search on Spotlight and click the result under “TOP HIT.”
 Alternatively, you can access it via Finder > Applications > Utilities > Disk Utility.

-Step 2: Under "External" tab, highlight your flash drive.
-Note: right below your device name, it also shows information about the drive e.g. size, file system, etc. In my case, I can see it's a 32GB volume in MS-DOS(FAT) file system.
+Step 2: Under the External tab, highlight your flash drive.
+Note: right below your device name, it also shows information about the drive e.g. size, file system, etc.

-Step 3: Now click the "Erase" button on the top.
-In the new pop-up window, choose the format to be "ExFAT".
+Step 3: Now click the Erase button at the top.
+In the new pop-up window, select ExFAT.
 You may also change the device name if you want.
 Then hit the “Erase” button to continue.
-Kind reminder: make sure you have backed up the data before you do this.

 Step 4: Wait until the erasing process to complete.
-It should be very quick (only a few seconds to format my 32GB Lexar drive).
+It should be very quick.

 Step 5: This step is optional.
 I’m showing this to verify that the USB drive has been reformatted to the file system I wanted.
-I saved several files to the disk, and open Disk Utility again.
-And yes ... it’s now with the exFAT file system.
+I saved several files to the disk, and opened Disk Utility again.
+And yes … you can see it’s now with the exFAT file system.

-Part 2: Formatting USB Flash Drive to exFAT on a Windows PC
+Part 2: Formatting USB on a Windows PC

 Please note: I’m here to use a Windows 10 based HP laptop to format my Lexar drive.
 If you are on an earlier operating system like Windows 7, XP, etc. The screenshots may look slightly different.
 For example, in Windows XP “My Computer” is equivalent to “This PC’ on Windows 10.